Best Practices for Managing Automotive Warranty and After-Sales Services

 #1 Implementing strong authentication mechanisms

 Strong authentication mechanisms are one of the first lines of defense against unauthorized access.
 Multi-factor authentication (MFA) is a game-changer in this arena.
-MFA significantly reduces the chances of a breach by requiring more than one form of verification, such as a password and a fingerprint or a text confirmation.
+MFA in automotive significantly reduces the chances of a breach by requiring more than one form of verification, such as a password and a fingerprint or a text confirmation.
 It’s like adding an extra lock on your door to keep intruders out.

 #2 Encrypting sensitive data